V4Fire/Client/tests/helpers/providers/pagination/README.md

 # tests/helpers/providers/pagination

-This module provides API to work request mocking.
+This module provides API to work with request mocking.